SoftwareOne logo

 Question 3: "How can we make better use of the cloud?"

 Leading companies are addressing this through FinOps: a practice that brings together technology, finance and business stakeholders to establish sustainable cloud economics.
-Their focus extends beyond simple cost reduction to encompass value optimisation, governance, and long-term sustainability.
+Their focus extends beyond simple cost reduction to encompass value optimization, governance, and long-term sustainability.

 Implementation of cloud platforms rather than physical servers for data storage has resulted in lower capital expenditures and facilitated the scalable use of resources.